 In memory of my eldest brother Chin

-It was always a taboo to talk about the passing of my parents first born, my big brother, so I know very little about his passing...
+It was always a taboo in our family to talk about the passing of my parents’ firstborn, my eldest brother, so I grew up knowing very little about what actually happened.

 Haiphong, North Vietnam

-In early 1978, tension between newly reunified Vietnam and China led to a mass exodus, where 150,000 ethnic Chinese fled Northern Vietnam for China due to fears of war.
-So in April, May 1978 my family fled to Guangxi, China to a county called Ningming.
-My mother was already 5 months pregnant with my brother Chin at this time.
+In early 1978, tensions between newly reunified Vietnam and China led to a mass exodus.
+Around 150,000 ethnic Chinese fled Northern Vietnam for China due to fears of war.

 Ningming, Guangxi, China

-It was sometime in September 1978 when my brother was born, 6 months later March 1979 my uncle sent a letter to my parents to let them know he had arrived in Hong Kong safely and seeked refuge so by June 1978 when my brother was just 9 months old it was decided that he would become one of the "Boat People" with my parents to also find refuge in Hong Kong.
+Six months later, in March 1979, my uncle sent a letter to my parents to let them know he had arrived safely in Hong Kong and had sought refuge there.
+By June 1979, when my brother was just nine months old, it was decided that my parents would also leave and become part of the “Boat People” in search of refuge in Hong Kong.

 Hong Kong